ImageMagick/Usage-Markdown/convolve/index.md

 Sometimes a Laplacian, whether it is a discrete Laplacian, as in the last example, or a generated '`LoG`' or '`DoG`' produces a result that is more complex than is desired.
 In such cases, generating an unbiased, (without any [Output Bias](#kernel_bias)) will work better.

-So lets repeat the above without a bias, so as to only keep the brighter 'positive' edges.
+So let's repeat the above without a bias, so as to only keep the brighter 'positive' edges.

 ~~~
 convert face.png -define convolve:scale='!' \